python/mypy/docs/source/error_codes.rst

 ------------------------------------------------------------

 .. note::
    This error code is disabled by default.
-Use :option:`--disallow-untyped-defs` to enable it.
+Use :option:`--disallow-untyped-defs <mypy --disallow-untyped-defs>` to enable it.

 If you use :option:`--disallow-untyped-defs <mypy --disallow-untyped-defs>`, mypy requires that all functions have annotations (either a Python 3 annotation or a type comment).